-The estimated BLL for adults from exposure to the average level of lead (149 ppb) in the marsh (prior to remediation) is $3.1 \ \mu g/dL$ (95th percentile); exposure to the highest level of lead (740 ppb) would result in an estimated BLL for adults of $6.2 \ \mu g/dL$.
-The BLL for women of childbearing age was estimated at $5.2 \ \mu g/dL$ (average level of lead) and 7.8 $\ \mu g/dL$ (highest level of lead).
+The estimated BLL for adults from exposure to the average level of lead (149 ppm) in the marsh (prior to remediation) is 3.1 $\mu$ g/dL (95th percentile); exposure to the highest level of lead (740 ppm) would result in an estimated BLL for adults of 6.2 $\mu$ g/dL.
+The BLL for women of childbearing age was estimated at 5.2 $\mu$ g/dL (average level of lead) and 7.8 $\mu$ g/dL (highest level of lead).
 These values include exposure to background sources of lead, such as ambient air, water, and produce.
-These levels are below 10 $\ \mu g/dL$ for pregnant women and 25 $\ \mu g/dL$ for all other adults, the levels at which exposure reduction actions are recommended (29,30).
+These levels are below 10 $\mu$ g/dL for pregnant women and 25 $\mu$ g/dL for all other adults, the levels at which exposure reduction actions are recommended [31,32].

 CDPH estimated the theoretical increased cancer risk from historic exposure to the maximum and average concentration of contaminants considered carcinogenic in sediment and surface water.
 Carcinogenic contaminants exceeding screening values in surface water and/or sediment are arsenic, cadmium, PCBs, and toxaphene (Appendix C, Tables C-2 and C-3).
 We included all carcinogenic contaminants detected in sediment (above and below screening values) in the theoretical increased cancer risk estimates.
 The estimated increased cancer risk for adults and child/teenager from exposure to the maximum concentration of contaminants is 8 in 1,000,000 and 3 in 100,000, respectively.
 These are considered "no apparent to very low increased risks."
 The estimated increased cancer risk for adults and children/teenager from exposure to the average concentration of contaminants is 9 in 10,000,000 and 4 in 1,000,000, respectively.
-These are considered "no apparent increased risks" (32).
+These are considered "no apparent increased risks" [34].
 Equations and cancer slope factors used to estimate increased cancer risks are provided in Appendix E.

 In summary, CDPH concludes historic exposure metals, pesticides, and PCBs in sediments and/or surface water in the East Stege Marsh would not have caused noncancer adverse health effects in adults or children/teenagers.
 Exposure to the average and maximum concentrations of carcinogenic contaminants poses a "no apparent to very low" increased cancer risk.
-It was not possible to determine whether there was a potential health risk from exposure to elevated levels of naturally-occurring radionuclides in the marsh, because there is no data to make such a determination.